jonathanlb/signed-s3-links/README.md

 ## Troubleshooting

 ### Using a Visual Editor
-If you're using a visual editor, like [Divi](https://www.elegantthemes.com/gallery/divi/), use the "text" editing mode, as opposed to the "visual" mode option in the upper-right side of the panel.
+If you're using a visual editor, like [Divi](https://www.elegantthemes.com/gallery/divi/), either

+- use the "text" editing mode, as opposed to the "visual" mode option in the upper-right side of the panel,
+- embed the shortcode inside a Code module container.

 Divi will wrap certain tokens, like "class", in span elements, preventing WordPress from interpretting shortcode arguments.

-Also using Divi, the visual editor can be slow to apply CSS class styling to the shortcodes.
+Also, the visual editor can be slow to apply CSS class styling to the shortcodes.
 Be patient.
 Test outside of the editor.